 - Minimum SAT score of 480 on Evidence-Based Reading/Writing OR

 - Minimum ACT score of 21 on English, OR

 - Meet qualifying Alternative Placement Program (APP) scores

 - Age 16 and parent permission

-Both MCPS and MC charge fees to students taking college courses.
+Both MCPS and MC charge fees to students taking college courses, but Dual Enrollment classes are available at a reduced rate compared to the rates for a regular student at Montgomery College.
 Financial assistance is available through MCPS and MC to students with demonstrated need.

-For more information about College Institute, visit the Montgomery College webpage or contact Ms. Stacey Blaine in the SVHS College Institute Office at 301-601-4378.
+For more information about Dual Enrollment, contact Mr. Ian Yarmus in the SVHS Counseling Services office.
 You can also check the SVHS Course Bulletin for more information.